 I think the programming and the analytical approach of SEO come from the same source; it’s me freaking around with something, following a rabbit trail and before I know it I’m reading, digesting, analyzing, trying, playing…

 I don’t know how much time you have — we could easily go back to my LEGO phase… But no, seriously; I don’t like black box stuff.
 I like to know how something really works.

 My first computer was a Sinclair/Timex ZX81.
 1KB RAM.
-One measly kilobyte… TWO if you counted the “video RAM” and didn’t mind black dots randomly appearing on screen.
+One measly kilobyte… TWO if you counted the “video RAM” and didn’t mind black dots randomly appearing on the screen.

 I wasn’t sure why I wanted that computer, just that I did.
-Like, these vector based video games consoles, right, they were powered by computers, they said, so I would have something like that — only instead of being stuck with one game you buy, I could do anything with it.
+Like, these vector-based video games consoles, right, they were powered by computers, they said, so I would have something like that — only instead of being stuck with one game you buy, I could do anything with it.
 Anything!